shipyardapp/Shipyard-Documentation/docs/reference/blueprints/blueprint-library/blueprint-library-overview.md

 ## Definition

-The Blueprint Library is a location for pre-made [Blueprints](../blueprints-overview.md) developed by Shipyard staff.
+The Blueprint Library is a location for pre-made [Blueprints](../blueprints-overview.md) developed by Platform staff.
 These Blueprints provide an easy way to avoid monotonous development work associated with integrations.

 Library Blueprints are designed to: